adamclear/holberton-system_engineering-devops/0x00-shell_basics/README.md

 File 5-listfilesdigitonly;
      This file lists the current directory contents, including hidden files, in long format, with user & group IDs displayed numerically.

+File 6-firstdirectory;
+     This file creates a sub-directory named "my_first_directory" in the /tmp directory.